hc495/StaICC/README.md

 #### StaICC-Diagnosis: Template Sensitivity

 `StaICC-Diagnosis: Template Sensitivity` is a template sensitivity detector against 9 prompt templates.
 It uses the prediction consistency as a negative metric to the sensitivity: for one set of demonstraions and query, we make up 9 prompts with different templates, and calculate the prediction consistency of the model.
 Lower prediction consistency indicates higher template sensitivity.

+#### StaICC-Diagnosis: Demonstration Sensitivity

+`StaICC-Diagnosis: Demonstration Sensitivity` is a demonstration sensitivity detector against 8 demonstraions sets for each query.
+It uses the prediction consistency as a negative metric to the sensitivity: for one query, we make up 8 prompts with different set of demonstraions, and calculate the prediction consistency of the model.
+Lower prediction consistency indicates higher template sensitivity.

 ### Datasets